 The HIA process seeks to engage with a wide range of people.
 These include people who could be impacted by a proposed change; individuals and organizations with public health expertise; public officials and staff; researchers and subject matter experts; and non-profit organizations.

 If you are interested in learning more about the HIA or providing feedback, please leave us a comment or contact us.

 A Statement from the Metropolitan Area Planning Council:

-Note: This statement is from 2018.
-To read MAPC's statement at the conclusion of the HIA process, click here.
+Note: This statement is from 2018 and specifically concerns community engagement.
+To read MAPC's other statements, click here.

 MAPC is currently wrapping up a health impact assessment of a proposed natural gas compressor station in the Town of Weymouth.
 When we agreed to facilitate the HIA for the Massachusetts Department of Environmental Protection (MassDEP) and Massachusetts Department of Public Health (MDPH), we knew that the Fore River compressor station proposal was controversial and would - rightly - draw scrutiny.